 Wear whatever clothing that allows you to move freely.
-Some people wear long sleeved shirts, others don't; some wear long trousers and others shorts.
+Some people wear long-sleeved shirts, others don't; some people wear long trousers, while others wear shorts.
 It is up to you.
 Whatever you wear, however, it is key that you are able to move easily.

 - Abseiling; rappel down Ethel Falls into the refreshing water below

 - Meditation and yoga